pirafrank/dotfiles/GUIDE.md

 `CDPATH` is set in `zsh/common/zsh_env` file, even if I usually only set it in `~/.zsh_custom`.

 I use dandavision's `delta` as diff tool for git.
+Settings are declared in `git/git_config.sh` script.

+`grep` is aliased to `grep -i` so it's always case-insensitive.

 ## zsh shortcuts